 Global Flight Bookings to Key European Markets

 We will continue to share more insights as we monitor the situation.
-These forward looking insights will hopefully help travel marketers shape their strategies when the industry starts to recover from this outbreak.
+What remains clear is that summer recovery will be dominated by domestic travel, followed intra regional travel.
+These forward looking insights will hopefully help travel marketers shape their strategies as the industry recovers from this outbreak.